Naturopathic Kitchen: Green Beans

 Low in FODMAPs

 FODMAPs, which stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols, are a group of short-chain carbohydrates and sugar alcohols that are poorly absorbed in the small intestine.
 11 When these substances reach the colon, they can be fermented by bacteria, leading to the production of gas and other byproducts.
 This fermentation process can cause symptoms such as bloating, gas, abdominal pain, and changes in bowel habits in some individuals.
 12 13 Green beans are a low-FODMAP food, making them suitable for those with IBS, other digestive disorders, and anyone else following a low-FODMAP diet.
+Adding fermented foods to your meals can further support gut health by providing beneficial probiotics.

 Green Bean & Sesame Salad